 Today, probably the most enjoyable and unforgettable Hawaiian custom is the flower lei.
-Custom dictates that a lei should be offered graciously with a kiss and removed only in private.
+Custom dictates that a lei should be offered graciously with akis on the cheek and removed only in private.
 It's considered rude to remove a lei once it's accepted in view of anyone, but especially in view of the person(s) who gave it to you.